Spero Health

 Spero Health - Columbia, KY

-Spero Health is an addiction and mental health treatment center located at 341 Office Park Drive in the 42728 zip code in Columbia, KY.
+Spero Health is a substance and mental health treatment facility located at 341 Office Park Drive in the 42728 zip code in Columbia, KY.
 It is operated by a private for-profit organization.
-Spero Health provides buprenorphine maintenance and prescribes suboxone.
-Some of the treatment approaches used by Spero Health include brief intervention, CBT and substance use counseling approach.
-Spero Health provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Spero Health provides suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Spero Health include motivational interviewing, brief intervention and matrix model.
+Spero Health provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
 It also provides residential treatment for substance abuse.

 Address: 341 Office Park Drive, Columbia, KY 42728